decorative image for blog showing centos cheat sheet

 In conclusion, CentOS is filled with tons of tools and utilities, the aforementioned are just among some of the many available. www.man7.org has manual pages for these, and many more commands and all the usable options that go along with them.

-Need Support for Your CentOS Project?
+Need Support for CentOS?

 Additional Resources